hansroh/skitai/README.rst

   python3 app.py

 But Your app is more bigger, it will be hard to make with single app file.
-Then, you can make decorative directory to seperate your app into several categories.
+Then, you can make tasks directory to seperate your app into several categories.

 .. code:: bash

   app.py
-  decoratives/
+  tasks/
   templates/
   resources/
   static/

-All sub modules app need, can be placed into decorative/. decorative/\*.py will be watched for reloading if use_reloader = True.
+All sub modules app need, can be placed into tasks/. tasks/\*.py will be watched for reloading if use_reloader = True.

 You can structuring any ways you like and I like this style:

 .. code:: bash

-  decorative/views.py
+  tasks/views.py
-  decorative/apis.py
+  tasks/apis.py
-  decorative/helpers.py
+  tasks/helpers.py

-All modules to decorate app in decorative, should have def decorate (app).
+All modules to mount to app in tasks, should have def mount (app).

 For example, views.py is like this,